Why Clean Water Is Important

 What Is Turbid Water?

-Turbid water is cloudy or murky in appearance.
+Turbid water is cloudy or murky.
 It’s caused by particles suspended or dissolved in water.
 As light hits the water it crates a pattern of light making the water appear cloudy or murky.
 Particulates include sediments like clay and silt, algae, and other microscopic organisms.

 Turbid water is serious problem in the backcountry, especially in desert terrain.
 It will clog filters and lowers the effectiveness of chemicals and UV purifiers.
 A good idea if you hike the in areas with turbid water is to bring an extra plastic bag.
 Fill this bag first with the water and let the sediment settle to the bottom.
 The process can take about 30 minutes.
 Next, ladle water from the top of the bag to your filter or another bag for purifying.
 Doing this increases the performance of your water treatment and reduces filter maintenance.

 4. Consider Filter Cartridge Life & Maintenance